vikramareddy/AI-100-Design-Implement-Azure-AISol/Lab3-Basic_Filter_Bot/02-Basic_Filter_Bot.md

     throw new InvalidOperationException("ConversationState must be defined and added before adding conversation-scoped state accessors.");
 }
 ```

-> We're really just skimming the surface of using regular expressions.
-If you're interested, you can [learn more here](https://docs.microsoft.com/en-us/dotnet/standard/base-types/regular-expression-language-quick-reference).

 Without adding LUIS, our bot is really only going to pick up on a few variations, but it should capture a good bit of messages, if the users are using the bot for searching and sharing and ordering pictures.